wangyf/SORDlatest/README.md

 ## Bug found and fixed
 - [x] Bug in computing radiated energy, negative value (change temporal integral of fracture (+frictional) energy from rectangular to trapezoidal shape.)
+- [ ] Bug in applying -R for reading initial stress tensor or bulk materials of cells (small variations after reading in) and may affect elastoplastic rupture dynamics

 ### legend
 - [ ] means bug found